-In October 2011, we, through the Operating Partnership, closed on the \$85 million unsecured revolving Credit Facility, which is guaranteed by our Company.
-Subject to customary conditions, at our option, total commitments under the Credit Facility may be increased up to an aggregate of \$135 million.
-We intend to use borrowings under the Credit Facility for general corporate purposes, including working capital, capital expenditures, repayment of indebtedness or other corporate activities.
-In December 2012, we entered into an amendment to the Credit Facility which extended the maturity to October 26, 2015, and may be extended, at our election, for two one-year terms to October 2017, subject to certain conditions.
-Borrowings under the Credit Facility, as amended, are priced at LIBOR plus 150 to 215 basis points, depending on our leverage ratio.
-As of December 31, 2012, we had \$43.5 million outstanding under the Credit Facility with a weighted average interest rate of 2.39%, and \$41.5 million was available for borrowings, subject to customary conditions to borrowing.
+Agree Limited Partnership (the "Operating Partnership") has in place an \$85,000,000 unsecured revolving credit facility ("Credit Facility"), which is guaranteed by the Company.
+Subject to customary conditions, at the Company's option, total commitments under the Credit Facility may be increased up to an aggregate of \$135,000,000.
+The Company intends to use borrowings under the Credit Facility for general corporate purposes, including working capital, development and acquisition activities, capital expenditures, repayment of indebtedness or other corporate activities.
+The Credit Facility matures on October 26, 2015, and may be extended, at the Company's election, for two one-year terms to October 2017, subject to certain conditions.
+Borrowings under the Credit Facility bear interest at LIBOR plus a spread of 150 to 215 basis points, or the base rate, depending on the Company's leverage ratio.
+As of December 31, 2013, \$9,500,000 was outstanding under the Credit Facility bearing a weighted average interest rate of 3.75%, and \$75,500,000 was available for borrowing (subject to customary conditions to borrowing).